aaacrophobia/edx-documentation/en_us/install_operations/source/configuration/enable_discussion_notifications.rst

-.. _Enable Discussion Notifications:
+.. _Enabling Discussion Notifications:

 ##########################################
-Enable Discussion Notifications
+Enabling Discussion Notifications
 ##########################################

 You can set up notifications that learners receive the first time that anyone